-Description: In this unit students develop understandings of the change processes in food and investigate the concepts of palatable food through sensory evaluation.

-Students will develop an understanding of the science of food and related technologies to inform delivery of learning activates within school contexts and the key learning area of Food Technology.
+Description: In this unit students examine a variety of physical and chemical change processes in food and investigate the concepts of palatable food through sensory evaluation.
+Students will discuss the science of food and related technologies to inform delivery of learning activates within school contexts and the key learning area of Food Technology.
 There is a focus on physical and chemical changes to food such as the impact of cold and heat; aeration; pH and specific preparation techniques; and how proteins, carbohydrates and fats both change and develop specific products and dishes.